i6/ibg/appendices/a.rst

   .. image:: /images/picP.png
      :align: left

-.. raw:: latex

-    \dropcap{p}

-laying IF requires just a bit of instruction.
-All you have to do is read the descriptions and situations that appear on the screen and then tell the game what you'd like to happen next.
+|P|\laying IF requires just a bit of instruction.
+All you have to do is
+read the descriptions and situations that appear on the screen and then tell the game what you'd like to happen next.
 Imagine that you're saying "I WANT TO ..."; you don't actually type those three words, but you *do* type what follows, instructing the game to do something on your behalf.
 Commands usually take the form of a simple imperative sentence, with a verb and a direct object (for example, typing EXAMINE THE KETTLE will display a description of the kettle, TAKE KETTLE will make it one of your belongings, and so on).
 If there's more than one kettle around, you can be specific (TAKE RED KETTLE); otherwise, the game will ask you something like "Which